MichaelKlemersson/voucher-pool/readme.md

 # voucher pool
 this is the code used for a voucher pool challenge test

+## requirements
+this application is using **docker** to create containers and run the application, so if you haven't it's not a problem just create a database, run the migrations and update your settings on **.env** file

 ## running the project

 - clonning and install dependencies